-As of July 6, 2020, in-person research with human participants will be able to resume with prior authorization from the Faculty under the following directives:
+You may still plan for in-person research with human participants during this suspension and with prior authorization from the Faculty under the following directives:

 Research with human participants respecting 2 metre distancing